chpatola/flask_db/README.md

  * COURSES((pk) id:serial, startdate:date, finishdate:date,time:time, durationhour:float, occurances:int, (fk) teacherid -> Teachers, (fk) roomid -> Rooms)
  * COURSESENROLMENT((pk) id:serial, (fk) courseid -> Courses,(fk) userid -> Users - On delete set null)

+## Progression 26.9
+The base functionality of the application is almost finished.
+What is missing is the admin's ability to create a new course and to delete a course.
+After that is set up, I will improve the stability of the app (validating input, error catching).
+The app can be tested as an admin and as a student:

+### Admin
+info@aidadanceschool.com & aidarocks_

+### Student
+student12@student.com & <3aidadance